🚫 Ad Blocker Detected

 5. Repoint the application’s connection string to the target.

 A second Ctrl+C is an escape hatch — if shutdown is stuck, hitting it again forces termination.
-Use only as a last resort, since the slot may be left behind on the source.
+Use only as a last resort, since the slot may be left behind on the source (drop manually with SELECT pg_drop_replication_slot('pg_dbmigrator_slot');).

 A Realistic Online Migration Recipe